-Mike Cardus was contracted to create a Leadership Development program for fifteen driven, focused and intelligent leaders at the director and manager level of a retail operation.
+Mike Cardus was contracted to create a Leadership Development program for fifteen driven, focused, and intelligent leaders at the director and manager level of a retail operation.
 The average age of the participants was 36; the average experience in the field was ten years.
-It was felt that their drive for improved numbers was causing a loss of focus on purpose and that learning and overall productivity was decreasing across the organization.
+It was felt that their drive for improved numbers was causing a loss of focus on purpose and that learning and overall productivity were decreasing across the organization.

 The outcomes they sought were:

 - Trusted leaders

 - Increased ability to leverage available time and team members’ time

 - Utilization and maximization of resources and staffing